Prostitution in Nevada: History

 Shady Lady Ranch in Nye County, Nevada.

 Prostitution has been present in Nevada since the early days of statehood.
+Nevada joined the Union in 1864, and although its population grew from 6,857 people in pre-statehood 1860 to over 40,000 in 1870, and the number of residents had fluctuated throughout the years, it was only in the mid-1930s that the population reached 100,000 people, and only in the mid-1950s that it reached 200,000 people.
+Nevada's population in the early decades consisted of considerably more men that women, given the history of mining in Nevada, with three quarters of the population being male at the 1870 census.
 Historically, Nevada's legislature considered prostitution a local issue, leaving it up to counties and cities to regulate, with only minimal regulation at state level, namely prohibiting brothels near schools or churches.
 In 1937, a law was enacted to require weekly health checks of all prostitutes.
 In 1942, President Franklin D. Roosevelt issued an order to suppress prostitution near military bases—affecting the red-light districts of Reno and Las Vegas.
 When this order was lifted in 1948, Reno officials tried to shut down a brothel as a public nuisance; this action was upheld by the Nevada Supreme Court in 1949.
 In 1951, both Reno and Las Vegas had closed their red-light districts as public nuisances, but brothels continued to exist throughout the state.

 In 1971, Joe Conforte, owner of a brothel called Mustang Ranch, near Reno, in Storey County, convinced county officials to enact an ordinance which would provide for the licensing of brothels and prostitutes, thus avoiding the threat of being closed down as a public nuisance.

 Officials in Las Vegas, afraid that Conforte would use the same technique to open a brothel nearby, convinced the legislature, in 1971, to enact legislation prohibiting the legalization of prostitution in counties with a population above a certain threshold, tailored to apply only to Clark County.

 In 1977, county officials in Nye County tried to shut down Walter Plankinton's Chicken Ranch as a public nuisance; brothels did not have to be licensed in that county at the time, and several others were operating.
 Plankinton filed suit, claiming that the 1971 state law had implicitly removed the assumption that brothels are public nuisances per se.
 The Nevada Supreme Court agreed with this interpretation in 1978, and so the Chicken Ranch was allowed to operate.
 In another case, brothel owners in Lincoln County protested when the county outlawed prostitution in 1978, having issued licenses for seven years.
 The Nevada Supreme Court ruled, however, that the county had the right to do so.